enzo-project/enzo-dev/doc/manual/source/parameters/initialization.rst

 ``Initialdt`` (internal)
     The timestep, in code units, for the current step.
 For cosmology the units are in free-fall times at the initial epoch (see :ref:`EnzoOutputFormats`).
 Default: generally 0, depending on problem
+``ShearingVelocityDirection`` (external)
+    Select direction of shearing boundary.
+Default is x direction.
+Changing this is probably not a good idea.
+``AngularVelocity`` (external)
+    The value of the angular velocity in the shearing boundary.
+    Default: 0.001
-``MaximumTopGridTimeStep`` (external)
+``VelocityGradient`` (external)
+    The value of the per code length gradient in the angular velocity in the shearing boundary.
+Default: 1.0 ``GridVelocity`` (external)
+    The whole computational domain will have this velocity.
+Experimental.
+Default: 0 0 0 ``MaximumTopGridTimeStep`` (external)
     This parameter limits the maximum timestep on the root grid.
 Default: huge_number.
+``StringKick`` (external)
+    While this parameter was initially designed to describe the kick by cosmic strings in CosmologySimulation, it can be used to model the velocity (in km/s) that the baryons should move relative to dark matter at the initial redshift, in order to study the effect discussed by Tseliakhovich & Hirata (astro-ph:1005.2416).
+Default: 0
-``GridVelocity`` (external)
+``StringKickDimension`` (external)
-    The whole computational domain will have this velocity.
-Experimental.
-Default: 0 0 0
+    This parameter is used to control the orthogonal direction of the flow.
+Default: 0 (x-axis)